 “This research shows that too many Australians aren’t walking enough, but for far too many women and girls overseas, it’s the opposite; the daily task of walking to collect water, food or firewood is a burden that means many miss out on going to school or having the chance to earn an income to lift themselves out of poverty,” said Ms Fleming-Parsley.

-The research comes two weeks out from the Walk In Her Shoes Challenge, which calls on Australians to walk either 25, 50 or 100 kilometres over the course of a week, while raising money to provide water and food sources closer to communities.
+The research comes as part of the Walk In Her Shoes Challenge, which calls on Australians to walk either 25, 50 or 100 kilometres over the course of a week, while raising money to provide water and food sources closer to communities.

 “A few thousand extra steps during Walk In Her Shoes will go a long way to improving your fitness, but will also mean a lifetime of benefits to thousands of women in some of the world’s poorest countries,” Ms Fleming-Parsley said.